 East Yuna Nature Reserve

-A Nature Reserve located approximately 100 km north east of Geraldton, containing high quality remnant vegetation which provides crucial habitat for rare flora and fauna.
+The East Yuna Nature Reserve covers ~2 300 ha and contains high quality remnant vegetation which provides crucial habitat for rare flora and fauna.